astropuffin/dotfiles/README.md

 general preference settings

-assumes the following are installed:
+will install the following:
+- git
 - tmux
 - vim
 - zsh
+- keychain

 How to get these settings: